-- Connect your PC to the Internet. - Enter the address htttp://w700.walchem.com/walchem. - Click the link "Log onto WebMaster", which will bring you to the WebMaster Connection Utility Authentication Page. - Enter the Connection Utility Username and Password and click the Submit button. - Enter the phone number of the controller and click the Connect button.
-After a few minutes, the sign-on screen for the WebMaster will come up. - The sign-on screen of the WebMaster will come up.
+Steps Required to Establish a Connection

+- Open Internet Explorer.

+- Type in the Ethernet IP address that has been assigned by the IT Administrator.

+- The sign-on screen of the WebMasterONE will come up.
 Type the User Name and Password (Access Code) in the text boxes and click the Submit button.
 The default user name is "webmaster" and the default passwords are "2001" for full access, "2002" for calibration only, and "2003" for read only.
 These defaults can and should be changed in the Access Code page.

-4.6.3 Ethernet Connection to LAN
+4.6.4 Direct Modem Access: Direct Tap